cunybpl/nycet_pnp/src/content/guides/soos/static-pressure-reset-ahu.md

 One underlying assumption regarding this SOO is that the heating and cooling loads for the zones being served do not change during the pre- and post-retrofit periods and are correlated to outdoor air temperature and hours of operation.
 The hourly electrical energy is summed by OAT and coincident operating hours, and a regression model is developed.
 This is used with climate normal year data to develop an estimate of annual fan and motor electrical energy consumption.

-## References
+## Further Reading

 - ​​​ASHRAE.
 (2018).
 High Performance Sequences of Operation for HVAC Systems.
 Atlanta, GA: ASHRAE.
-- ​ASHRAE.
+- ASHRAE.
 (2019).
 Standard 90.1-2019: Energy standard for buildings except low-rise residential buildings.
 ASHRAE.
 - ​Johnson Controls. (n.d.).
 Air handling unit reset application note: Sequence of operation – Winter mode.
 Retrieved 2021, from https://docs.johnsoncontrols.com/bas/r/Metasys/en-US/Air-Handling-Unit-Reset-Application-Note/AHU-Reset-Control-System
 - ​New York City Department of Buildings.
 (2020).
 New York City Energy Conservation Code (NYCECC).
 Retrieved 2021, from Section C403.6.8.: Chapter C4 Commercial Energy Efficiency: Commercial Energy Efficiency, New York City Energy Code 2020 | UpCodes

-- ​Seidl, R. (2008).
-Using Demand Based Reset Strategies.
-National Conference on Building Commissioning.
+## Footnotes

-- ​Trane.
+[^1]: ​Trane.
 (2016).
 Multiple-zone VAV systems - Finding the Right Balance for VAV Energy Savings.
 Trane Engineers Newsletter, 45(3), 1-7.
+[^2]: ​Seidl, R. (2008).
+Using Demand Based Reset Strategies.
+National Conference on Building Commissioning.